Workers’ Compensation Attorneys Edison, NJ

-Knowledgeable Workers’ Comp Lawyers Help Clients in New Jersey with Filing Deadlines to Ensure Benefits
+Knowledgeable NJ Workers’ Comp Lawyers Help Clients in Monmouth County and Middlesex County with Filing Deadlines to Ensure Benefits

 When you are involved in a workplace accident, you are entitled, by law, to collect Workers’ Compensation benefits.
 This means that you have insurance that will cover medical treatment, lost wages (also known as “disability pay” or “replacement pay”) and possibly a cash settlement depending on the long-term prognosis of your injuries.